rich-iannone/splitr/README.md

 hysplit.dispersion.config(path_wd = "C:\\Users\\[username]\\Desktop\\hysplit4\\working\\")
 ```

 Presets for 'species', 'grids', and 'emissions' then need to be set.
 All additions of presets are made with the use of the `dispersion.preset.add`.
 That function can be run interactively with `interactive = TRUE` and remembering to set the `type` argumemnt as either `type = "species"`, `type = "grids"`, or `type = "emissions"`.
-Examples of interactive sessions are given below.
+Here is an example of an interactive session for creating a 'species' preset is given below.

 ```coffee
 dispersion.preset.add(type = "species", interactive = TRUE,